Skip to main content

 Players find the grinding aspect of the game tedious, often involving repetitive rerolling and restarting to obtain specific tiles, which can detract from the overall enjoyment of the gameplay.

-• “The moment-to-moment gameplay can get a bit tedious when you are just rerolling and restarting repeatedly to get the specific tiles you need.”
+• “The moment-to-moment gameplay can get a bit tedious when you're just rerolling and restarting again and again, trying to get the specific tiles you need.”

 • “Grinding feels like a never-ending cycle of repetition, making it hard to stay engaged with the game.”

-• “The constant need to grind for resources takes away from the enjoyment of the game, turning it into a chore rather than a fun experience.”
+• “The constant need to grind for resources takes away from the enjoyment of the game, turning it into a chore.”

 Buy RoGlass